curioushuman/curious-outcomes-communities/README.md

 - K8s
 - Skaffold

-## Status

-Not quite production ready, outstanding:

-- App
-  - Connection to API
-  - Auth
-  - Further tidying
-  - Testing
-- API
-  - Connection to Poke-API
-  - Auth
-- CI/CD
-  - More info available in [poke-k8s](https://github.com/curioushuman/poke-k8s) repo

 # Setup

 ## Install K8s

-- Clone the [poke-k8s repo](https://github.com/curioushuman/poke-k8s) to the same directory as this repo
+- Clone the [curious-outcomes-k8s repo](https://github.com/curioushuman/curious-outcomes-k8s) to the same directory as this repo
 - Follow the (Simple) setup steps from that repo

 ## Software